Is Catalan Food the Best in the World?

 There are many reasons you should visit the Costa Brava.
 But ultimately there is only one.
-The best restaurant in the world.
-It seems that unless you are an internationally recognized food critic, there’s little chance of getting a table this summer.
+The food.
+For years it has boasted the best restaurant in the world.
+It seems that unless you are an internationally recognized food critic, there’s little chance of getting a table in peak times.
 But don’t panic, you won’t go home hungry if you take the family.
 Catalan food is so integral to Catalan life that it has been elevated to an art form.
 Perhaps even a religion.
-Over a week Matthew and I consumed enough for a family of five..
+Over a week my son and I consumed enough Catalonian food in Spain’s Costa Brava for a family of five..

 A few years ago and that might have been the case.
 Because behind that rock, in the protected bay of Cala Montjoi, a man hailed as the most imaginative chef on the planet once performed miracles with food on a nightly basis.
 His experiments with molecular gastronomy changed haute cuisine all around the world.
 Ferran Adrià became to food what Diego Maradona was to football.
 The hand of god.